8 Car Leasing Mistakes to Avoid

 Most leases will have a per-year mileage cap of 12,000 miles, which can tick by pretty quickly.
 Some leases have a cap of 15,000 miles, which will result in slightly higher monthly payments or upfront costs, said DeLorenzo.
 But if you think you may exceed the cap in your car lease, you probably will, and paying for the miles up front will be less expensive than paying for them when you turn the car in.

-According to LeaseGuide.com, when you pay up front, miles cost between 10 cents and 25 cents each.
+When you pay up front, miles generally cost between 10 and 25 cents each.
 Assume miles cost you 15 cents, and you opt for a 20,000-mile cap.
 On a three-year lease, you will have 24,000 extra miles, or 8,000 per year, which will cost you $3,600.
 If, on the other hand, you take a lower cap and go over your limit, you could be out more money at the end of the lease, said DeLorenzo.
 For instance, if you are charged 25 cents per mile at the end of your lease, those 3,000 miles will cost you $6,000.

 As you might know, the minute you drive a car off the lot, whether you bought it or are leasing it, its value begins to drop.
 In fact, said DeLorenzo, much of a car’s depreciation comes in the first two years.

 “If the car is totaled, not just in an accident, but say a tree falls on it, you could be liable for the difference between what the insurance company says it’s worth and what the lessor values the car at,” said DeLorenzo.
 Depending on the car, that could cost you thousands of dollars.